cniles/lehs/README.md

 path | The path to the resource from request line's URI query | The query part of the uri, which is actually a map of key-value pairs.
-The query ?a=1&b=2 is parsed into `{:a 1, :b 2}` fragment | The fragment part of the uri headers | Any headers that the user agent ent with the request.
+The query ?a=1&b=2 is parsed into `{:a 1, :b 2}` fragment | The fragment part of the uri headers | Any headers that the user agent sent with the request.
 This is also a map, e.g. `{:Accept "text/html"}` message | The decoded message body.
 In the case of a form message body sent with a post request (application/x-www-form-urlencoded), it is decoded into a map.
 E.g. {:Name "Joe" :Occupation "Programmer" :Age "28"}

 So, if you receive a request for the URI "/foo/greet.html?name=Joe", your resource function can use the values in the query to tailor the response: